 In the case of capital punishment, the two positions are directly opposed.
-Another possibility is that certain customers may want specialized law suited to their special circumstances.
+Another possibility is that certain customers may want specialized law, suited to their special circumstances.
 People living in desert areas might want a system of law that very clearly defines property rights in water.
 People in other areas would find such detailed treatment of this problem superfluous at best.
 At worst, it might be the source of annoying nuisance suits.
-Thus the desert people might all patronize an agency with a policy of always going to a court with well-developed water law.
-Other agencies would agree to use that court in disputes with that agency but other courts among themselves.
+Thus the desert people might all patronize one protection agency, which had a policy of always going to a court with well-developed water law.
+Other agencies would agree to use that court in disputes with that agency but use other courts among themselves.

 Most differences among courts would probably be more subtle.
-People would find that the decisions of one court were prompter or easier to predict than those of another or that the customers of one agency were better protected than those of another.
-The agencies, trying to build their own reputations, would search for the best courts.
+People would find that the decisions of one court were prompter or easier to predict than those of another or that the customers of one protection agency were better protected than those of another.
+The protection agencies, trying to build their own reputations, would search for the 'best' courts.